Seeking favours, Trump asked Ukraine president to investigate Biden

 The official account of the half-hour July call laid bare an astonishing exchange of requests, pledges and ingratiation, including some unrelated to Biden, such as when Trump asked President Volodymyr Zelenskiy “to do us a favour” involving a controversy arising from the 2016 U.S. presidential campaign.

-The details of the July 25 call drew furious reactions from Democrats, who accused Trump of soliciting Ukraine’s help to smear Biden, the front-runner among Democratic candidates seeking to challenge the Republican president next year.
+The details of the July 25 call drew furious reactions from Democrats, who accused Trump of soliciting Ukraine’s help to smear Biden, the front-runner among Democratic candidates seeking to challenge the Republican president in the November 2020 election.

 The call occurred after Trump had ordered a freeze of nearly $400 million in American aid to Ukraine, which the administration only later released.